 Rule 45.
 All bills reported favorably by any committee of the House shall be referred to the order of Second Reading.
 Such bills shall be kept on file in the order of referral for consideration, and the file shall be called "Second Reading".

 Second Reading.

 Rule 46.
 When the House is under the order of "Second Reading" it shall consider the bills in such order as may be determined by a majority of those voting.
-Appropriation bills shall be placed at the head of the calendar for that order each day and shall be given preference in printing and reproduction over other bills.

 Second Reading Amendment.